progit/progit/pl/06-git-tools/01-chapter6.markdown

 <!-- You can see that this command shows you a much different view of your staging area — basically the same information you get with `git status` but a bit more succinct and informative.
 It lists the changes you’ve staged on the left and unstaged changes on the right. -->

-Po tym pokazana jest sekcja komend.
-Możesz w niej zrobić kilka rzeczy, włączając dodanie plików do przechalni, usunięcie z niej, dodanie do przechowalni części plików, dodanie nieśledzonych plików, oraz otrzymania różnicy między tym co jest w przechowalni.
+Po nich pokazana jest sekcja komend.
+Możesz w niej zrobić kilka rzeczy takich jak dodanie plików do przechalni, usunięcie z niej, dodanie do przechowalni części plików, dodanie nieśledzonych plików, czy otrzymanie różnicy między tym co jest w przechowalni.

 <!-- After this comes a Commands section.
 Here you can do a number of things, including staging files, unstaging files, staging parts of files, adding untracked files, and seeing diffs of what has been staged. -->